 For many pet owners, a big dilemma when planning a holiday is what they will do about their animals.
 As many owners would rather their pets stay home than go to a boarding kennel, starting a pet-sitting business is a great way to make money.
 It typically involves keeping animals company, feeding and walking, and tending to their needs.

-If your kid is an animal lover, dog walking is a fun way for them to earn extra money.
+If your kid is an animal lover and old enough to be responsible, dog walking is a fun way for them to earn extra money.
 They can start a dog walking business by asking neighbours and friends if they need help walking their dogs or drum up business by printing out flyers with your mobile number.

 If your child enjoys crafting, they can combine that with their love of animals to create dog toys to sell to owners.
 They will have to do some research first to ensure the use of safe materials for dogs to play with.
 Once they've created a range of dog toys, they can look at selling them to friends, neighbours and even at local markets and fairs.